kyma-project/examples/orders-service/README.md

 curl -X GET ${APP_URL}/orders -k
 ```

-where **APP_URL** is a URL of running microservice.
+**APP_URL** is the URL of the running microservice.
+See the [tutorial on exposing a application with an API Rule](https://kyma-project.io/docs/master/components/api-gateway/#tutorials-expose-and-secure-a-service) for reference.

-Available paths are described in [service's OpenAPI specification](docs/openapi.yaml).
+> **TIP:** See the [service's OpenAPI specification](docs/openapi.yaml) for details of all endpoints.

 ### Function

-To create a simple order in Function, run:
+To send a simple order to the Function, run:

 ```bash
 curl -X POST ${FUNCTION_URL} -k -d \